 A website has become an online business structure, but to get people to go to that business, you need to inform the masses.
-Print brochures, business cards, sell sheets, flyers, and postcards to name a few are all great ways to reinforce the need for people to visit your website.
+Print brochures, add a location on Google Maps, get business cards, sell sheets, flyers, and postcards to name a few are all great ways to reinforce the need for people to visit your location and your website.

 Many people think that print is going to die and everyone is going to be completely internet based.
 Well, let’s think back to when the computers really started to hit the masses.
 I believe the buzz phrase that was going around was “the paperless office”!
 I don’t know about your business, but I know paperless isn’t what I would call this one.
 In fact, it could be argued that more paper then ever is being used.

 The point is a full marketing kit will always have some form of print media in it, if we had to go by the kibo code quantum review.
 Yes, there are still people who read magazines, who pickup newspapers, and trade journals.
 Just walk into your local bookstore, and you can see the stacks and stacks of trade journals and magazines.